-We filed our notice of opposition in the second proceeding, opposing a patent (EP 1187634) held by Zensun (Shanghai) Science and Technology Ltd., or Zensun, in September 2008 on the grounds of added matter, insufficient disclosure, lack of novelty and lack of inventive step.
+We are currently engaged in an opposition proceeding in the European Patent Office to narrow or invalidate the claims of a European patent owned by a third party.
+In September 2008, we filed a notice of opposition to a patent (EP 1187634) held by Zensun (Shanghai) Science and Technology Ltd., or Zensun, on the grounds of added matter, insufficient disclosure, lack of novelty and lack of inventive step.
 If the issued claims of the Zensun patent were determined to be valid and construed to cover MM-111, our development and commercialization of MM-111 in Europe could be delayed or prevented.
 In August 2010, the European Patent Office issued a written decision revoking Zensun's patent.
 Zensun has appealed this decision.
 Pending the outcome of this appeal, the original issued claims of the Zensun patent remain in effect.
 Each party has submitted written statements regarding the appeal to the European Patent Office.
 No date has been set for a hearing for the appeal.
+Although we have obtained a favorable interim decision in this opposition, that decision is now under appeal and the ultimate outcome of this opposition remains uncertain.